lucasrp9054/Python-Fundamentals-Project-TT/README.md

-# Project 1: Python Fundamentals
+# Project Sprint 1: Python Fundamentals

 ## Overview

-This project represents the first practical application of fundamental Python concepts, serving as a foundation for more complex data analysis in the following sprints.
-The main focus was on manipulating different data types, using control structures, and implementing programming logic to solve basic problems.
+This project marks the first practical application of fundamental Python programming concepts, laying the groundwork for more advanced data analyses in future sprints.
+The main objective was to assess and clean a sample of customer data from an e-commerce company, utilizing skills acquired throughout Sprint 1.

 ## Skills and Tools Applied

-In this project, the following essential Python skills were practiced:
+The following essential Python skills were practiced, aligned with the course modules:

+### Module 02: Variables, Data Types, and Arithmetic Operations

-- **Data Types:** Manipulation of numeric types (`int`, `float`), logical (`bool`), text (`string`), and collections (`list`).
+- Manipulated numeric (`int`, `float`), logical (`bool`), and text (`string`) data types.
-- **Type Conversion:** Using functions like `int()`, `str()`, and `float()` to convert data between different types.
-- **String Handling:**
-    - Formatting with *f-strings*
+- Converted data types (e.g., transformed age from `float` to `int`).
+- Used arithmetic operators to calculate metrics such as total spending.

+### Module 03: Strings

+- Cleaned textual data using `.strip()` and `.replace()`.
-    - Changing case with `.upper()` and `.lower()`
+- Split strings with `.split()` to separate first and last names.
-    - Removing spaces with `.strip()`
-    - Replacing characters with `.replace()`
+- Formatted strings with f-strings for dynamic user summaries.

+### Module 04: Lists

-- **Data Structures:** Using lists to store and access collections of values through indexing and slicing.
+- Stored and accessed collections of values (e.g., customers' favorite categories and expenses) using lists.
-- **Control Logic:**
+- Aggregated data with `sum()`, `min()`, and `max()`.

+### Module 05: Loops

-    - Implementing `for` loops to iterate over list elements.
+- Used `for` loops to iterate over lists and apply transformations (e.g., converting categories to lowercase).
-    - Using `while` loops to execute code blocks until a condition is met.
+- Implemented `while` loops to simulate processes until a condition was met (e.g., calculating customer loyalty).

-    - Creating branches in the code with conditional statements `if`, `elif`, and `else`.
+### Module 06: Conditional Statements

+- Applied conditional logic with `if` statements to filter and process data based on criteria (e.g., users under 30 or with high spending).
-- **Error Handling:** Implementing `try-except` blocks to handle possible runtime errors and prevent the program from crashing.
+- Used `try-except` blocks to safely handle data conversion errors.

 ## Conclusion

-This project was a fundamental step in solidifying knowledge of Python syntax and basic structures, laying the groundwork for data manipulation and analysis with specialized libraries in future projects.
+This project was a key step in solidifying knowledge of Python's basic syntax and structures.
+It demonstrated the ability to identify common data quality issues and apply programming logic to clean and prepare data, setting the stage for more complex analysis in future projects.